blissfuljuan/it342-g01-mid2425/journal.md

 One question or confusion I still have:
 What’s the practical difference between git merge and git rebase, and when should I prefer one over the other in a team project?

+A date:
+June 9, 2025

+What I learned in Git:
+I learned how to use .gitignore files to exclude certain files or directories from being tracked by Git.
+This is useful for keeping sensitive information or build artifacts out of the repository and maintaining a clean version history.

+One question or confusion I still have:
+If I accidentally committed sensitive files before adding them to .gitignore, what’s the best way to remove them completely from the Git history?